By: Brett Shainfeld

 If the defending company doesn’t repair or replace the vehicle, and you win a lawsuit against them, you’ll win damages to cover the vehicle and your attorney costs.
 With over a decade of working to protect consumers from purchases of faulty vehicles, we’re experts in the California lemon law and the Consumer Legal Remedies Act.
 We understand the ins and outs of these laws so you don’t have to.

-You can find plenty of helpful information on the California lemon law on our website.
+You can find plenty of helpful information on the California lemon law at Lemon Law Now on our website.
 But if it’s more in-depth, tailored advice you’re after, you can request a free lemon law consultation with us.
 We’ll review your case and let you know how the lemon law and Consumer Legal Remedies Act could benefit you.

 Whether you purchased a new car with faulty parts or were sold a used vehicle that didn’t fully qualify for its “certified” designation, we can help you.
 We have a long-standing history of winning cases, and we’ll work to get you the compensation you deserve.